rhannequin/upgrade-ubuntu/README.md

 #### Git

-Edit settings from *Settings - User de Sublime Linter* with:
+Edit settings from *Settings - User from Git* with:

 ```javascript
 {